markgyoni/geopol/docs/Getting_Started/Factions.md

 When a player is part of a faction, their faction's power is calculated as a total of its players' power.
 Power is how factions acquire territory or raid another faction.
 A faction can claim territory as long as its power is greater than its current territory claims.

-If, through player death or players leaving a faction, territory count is greater than power the faction can be raided by enemies who can now destroy blocks in their enemy's territory and maybe even claim territory away from the faction.
+If, through player death or a player leaving a faction, territory count is greater than power the faction can be raided by enemies who can now destroy blocks in their enemy's territory and maybe even claim territory away from the faction.

 Faction power now has a maximum cap of 75.
 This means that no matter how many players are in your faction, you can only claim a max of 75 chunks.
 This can be adjusted upon player feedback.